 **Check with your plan for out-of-state coverage and service area.

 You’re eligible for a Medicare PFFS plan if you’re enrolled in Original Medicare Parts A and B, and a plan is available in your area.
 If you’re 65 or older or have a qualifying disability, you can qualify for Medicare.
-End-Stage Renal Disease and Lou Gehrig’s disease (ALS) qualify for Medicare, or you can qualify if you’ve received at least 24 Social Security Disability Insurance or Railroad Retirement Board (RRB) disability insurance payments.
+End-stage renal disease (ESRD) and amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease) qualify for Medicare, or you can qualify if you’ve received at least 24 Social Security Disability Insurance (SSDI) or Railroad Retirement Board (RRB) disability insurance payments.

 How Much Does a Medicare PFFS Plan Cost?